vcync/modV-Workshop/README.md

 Let's put an image (like a logo) into modV and apply some visual effects.

-*
+* In the menu choose `View` > `Open Media Folder` which opens the media folder

-In order to get an image into modV, you have to find the [media folder](https://modv.vcync.gl/v3/guide/media.html#media-folder) on your computer.
+  * If you want to know more about the strucutre of the media folder, please take a look at the [documentation](https://modv.vcync.gl/v3/guide/media.html#media-folder)

-After you have located the media folder, you can [follow the steps to add the image](https://modv.vcync.gl/v3/guide/media.html#using-an-image):
+* Navigate into `default` > `image` and put any image (not SVG) into the folder

-1. Add the image into the `image` folder
+* In modV find the `Texture 2D` module in the `Gallery` and add it to the second group
-2. Add the `Texture 2D` module into a group
+* In the `Property Inspector` for the module select `image` in the `texture` property, which adds a new list underneath
-3. In the property-inspector for the module select `image` in the `texture` property, which adds a new list underneath
+* In the list, select the image you added into the `image` folder

-4. In the list, select the image you added into the `image` folder
+Now that we have the image in modV, we can change some properties to make it fit the output window, depending on how small or big it is.

 ---